 During the lessons, live marking allows immediate feedback and the opportunity to move the children’s learning on through challenge.
 Following on from this, learning is revisited and consolidated where needed through FIX IT activities or planned interventions.

-Maths in our school is enhanced by our individual class working walls designed to aid children through each topic showing key vocabulary, sticky knowledge ansd methodology.
-We promote the use of IT, developing the home-school link through our use of TT Rockstars, Mathletics and our Judo Maths competitions.
+Maths in our school is enhanced by our individual class working walls designed to aid children through each topic showing key vocabulary, sticky knowledge and methodology.
+We promote the use of IT, developing the home-school link through our use of TT Rockstars.

 At Sunny Bank Primary School we draw upon different resources to support teachers in all aspects of their planning whilst delivering Maths Mastery methods effectively.
-Although we primarily draw upon the White Rose Maths Hub objectives which are fully supported by the Department for Education we also use Power Maths, Maths No Problem, I see Reasoning and NRich Materials.
+Although we primarily draw upon the White Rose Maths Hub objectives which are fully supported by the Department for Education we also use PiXL, Rising Stars, Power Maths, I see Reasoning, NCETM progression documents, and NRich Materials.

-As part of this process, teachers plan using a five part lesson structure:
+As part of this process, teachers plan using a three part lesson structure including a starter, core and review.

 In the Early Years Foundation Stage (EYFS), we relate the mathematical aspects of the children's work to the Development Matters statements and the Early Learning Goals (ELG), as set out in the EYFS profile document.
 Maths development involves providing children with opportunities to practise and improve their skills in counting numbers, calculating simple addition and subtraction problems, and to describe shapes, spaces, and measures.
 The profile for Maths areas of learning are Number and Shape, Space and Measures.